 Several studies have found that DHJST benefits osteoporosis.
-According to Wang, et al., xhuanxiong and DHJST increase osteogenic activity in human mesenchymal stem cells and decrease bone marrow aging.
-Chen, et al.,1 reports that osteoarthritis in female patients is usually combined with menopausal syndrome and osteoporosis.
+According to Wang, et al. (2017), Chuanxiong and DHJST increase osteogenic activity in human mesenchymal stem cells and decrease bone marrow aging.
+Chen FP, et al. (2014), report that osteoarthritis in female patients is usually combined with menopausal syndrome and osteoporosis.
 DHJST is one of the most highly utilized Chinese herbal medicines for inhibiting osteoclast activity in osteoarthritis and preventing osteoporosis.

-DHJST is known as a female beneficial formula, with research showing that when taken with conventional RA medications, it is associated with a decrease in endometriosis risk.
-Several research teams have discussed DHJST's TCM activities of antiapoptosis, antioxidation, and proliferation in osteoarthritis.2-3
+DHJST is known as a female beneficial formula, showing that when taken with conventional RA medications, it is associated with a decrease in a risk for endometriosis risk (Chen CJ, et al., 2022).3 Li, et al. (2017), suggest DHJST represents TCM activities of antiapoptosis, antioxidation and proliferation in osteoarthritis.